 Instructions

-- Add brown sugar to the cooled brown butter and whisk to blend.
+- Combine cooled brown butter and brown sugar in a large bowl and stir to blend.
 It will look like clumpy wet sand.
-Add egg yolk and vanilla and whisk until it is smooth and glossy.
-Add pumpkin puree and honey and whisk to incorporate.
+Add egg yolk, honey and vanilla and stir until it is smooth and glossy.
+Add dried pumpkin puree and stir to incorporate.

 - Add baking soda, salt and pumpkin pie spice to the wet ingredients and whisk to blend well.
 Add the flour and use a rubber spatula fold it in until just combined.